We believe that French teaches us how to communicate with the wider world along with understanding how language is formed. We aim to:

 - We implement our approach through high quality teaching delivering appropriately challenging work for all individuals.

-- Every class from Y3 to Y6 follows the Twinkl scheme of learning which is based on the National Curriculum.
+- Every class from Y3 to Y6 follows La Jolie Ronda scheme of learning which is based on the National Curriculum.
 Lessons are personalised to address the individual needs and requirements for a class but coverage is maintained.

 - Children in Key Stage 1 will have the opportunity to explore other cultures and to learn simple words and phrases and songs, such as greetings, from a range of languages including French.